w3c/specberus/README.md

 ## 8. Writing rules

-Rules are simple modules that just expose a `check(sr)` method.
-They receive a Specberus object, which they use to examine the document and fire validation events.
+Rules are simple modules that expose a `check(context)` method.
+They receive a context object, which they use to examine the document and fire validation events.
 They return a promise which resolves on completion (regardless of pass or fail) or rejects on unexpected system error (exception).
 Usually, they are written as `async` functions to automatically handle the resolve vs. reject distinction.

-The Specberus object exposes the following APIs useful for validation:
+The context object includes the following APIs useful for validation:

+### Properties

 - `source`.
 The HTML source of the document being processed
 - `url`.
 The URL of the document being processed, only applicable if `options.url` was specified
+- `version`.
+The Specberus version.

+### Methods

 - `error`, `warn`, `info`.
 Methods for firing respective levels of events on the instance.
   All three methods accept the same arguments:
     - `rule` object: at minimum, an object with a `name` string.
 May also contain `rule` and `section` strings.
     - `key` string: specifies the precise occurrence within the particular `rule`
     - `extra` object (optional): any additional fields to include within the event
-- `version`.
-The Specberus version.
 - `checkSelector(selector, ruleName)`.
 Some rules need to do nothing other than to check that a selector returns some content.
 This handles checking the selector, reporting an error if it is not found, or throwing an error if the selector is invalid.